keithalewis/lac/README.md

 ## Evaluation

-`Lac` _evaluates_ an input stream of characters by reading white space separated tokens.
+`Lac` _evaluates_ an input stream of characters by reading white space separated _tokens_ and returns the _required type_.

+If the initial character is quote (`"`) then all characters until the next quote character are included in the token.
+If the initial character is a left bracket (`{`) then all characters until the next right bracket (`}`) at the same nesting level are included.

+If the token matches the required type then the token is the result of the evaluation.

-The token is looked up in the dictionary.
+If the required type is not a string but the token is a string then its _value_ is looked up in the dictionary.

-If the value is a cif then it is called and its return type is the value.
-Otherwise the dictionary value is used.
+If the value is a cif then it is called and its return type is the value, otherwise the dictionary value is the return type.

-When a cif is called it knows the required argument types.
-The input stream is evaluted as above for each argument.
-If the resulting value is a string that is not a key in the dictionary then it is parsed to the appropriate argument type using `sscanf`.
+If the value is not found in the dictionary then the string token is the result of the evaluation.

 This is a complete description of how `lac` evaluates an input stream.

-## Tokens
+### Tokens

 A `lac` program parses a stream of characters from a file into _tokens_.
 Tokens are separated by white space according to `isspace`.